Koko's Mac II: A Preliminary Report

 once per line.
 The configuration of the Subject screen along with any changes

-made to it is also archived in simple TEXT files which may be examined in any
+made to it is also archived in simple TEXT files which may be examined in

 word processor.
-Fresh transcript files are automatically opened and closed on
+Fresh transcript files are automatically opened and closed

 a daily basis, or whenever a new configuration is opened.